-The Mojo 61 includes a Type-A "host" USB 2.0 port.
-This is mainly used for updating the software in case a new release is available.
+The Mojo 61 includes 2 Type-A "host" USB 2.0 ports.
+These are mainly used for updating the software or for accepting external accessories.

-Another interesting use for this port is the possibility to connect a "Class-compliant USB-MIDI device", i.e. one of the many MIDI devices that don't need special drivers when they are connected to a computer.
+An interesting use for a USB system port is the possibility to connect a "Class-compliant USB-MIDI device", i.e. one of the many MIDI devices that don't need special drivers when they are connected to a conventional computer.
 The Mojo 61 will recognize USB-MIDI devices and will use them along with any other MIDI equipment connected to either one or both the classic MIDI inputs located on the rear panel.
 This way you can connect up to 3 MIDI devices that send messages to the Mojo 61, for example a keyboard, a pedalboard and a control surface.

 Please avoid connecting unsupported devices to this port.
 Please note that this port can supply a max of 250 mA of current.
 Don't use this port to charge mobile devices.

-Original CRUMAR accessories that can be connected to the SYSTEM USB port:
+Original CRUMAR accessories that can be connected to the SYSTEM USB ports:

+- Original USB Wi-Fi dongle for accessing the web-app editor

-- MojoPedals 2018
+- Mojopedals 2018

-- D9U d-i-y drawbar controller
+- G.M.LAB D9U d-i-y drawbar controller

-- D9X d-i-y drawbar controller with extended features
+- G.M.LAB D9X d-i-y drawbar controller with extended features

-- MJU d-i-y Midi Jack USB
+- G.M.LAB MJU d-i-y Midi Jack USB